 We have to respectfully disagree with the suggestion that most or all of the untreated ash trees in Midland are dead and therefore not harboring ash borers.

-Our observation is this: On three separate occasions in summer of 2019 we drove around sections of Midland to evaluate numbers of declining ash trees, presumably untreated, but alive and infested with ash borers.
-In each instance, within 10 minutes we were able to identify 80 to 100 such trees.
+Our observation is this: On three separate occasions in summer of 2020 we drove around sections of Midland to evaluate numbers of declining ash trees, presumably untreated, but alive and infested with ash borers.
+In each instance, within 30 minutes we were able to identify many such trees.
 We also have begun to see ash trees that sprouted after the ash borers arrived in Midland (trees 2 to 5 inches diameter now) that have been infested.
 So we have a whole new generation of ash trees, small but yet large enough to be attractive to the ash borers.

 BOTTOM LINE FOR CUSTOMERS